puli/docs.puli.io/at-a-glance.rst

         }
     }

-Bindings of installed packages are not enabled by default:
+When you install a Composer package, its bindings are not enabled by default:

 .. code-block:: text